top of page

 INFRASTRUCTURE MANIFESTO

 The Infrastructure Forum has developed an ‘infrastructure manifesto’, which aims to provide the teams developing election manifestos for the main political parties with a list of policy ideas to help to improve the delivery of infrastructure in the UK.
 The manifesto makes the case for increasing the role of private finance, introducing increased capital allowances, overhauling training and skills, strengthening supply chains, and reforming infrastructure planning.
 We are now moving to equip politicians in all the parties with these ideas, and explore with the manifesto teams how the importance of critical national infrastructure can be captured ahead of the next General Election.
 The early signs have been that senior and influential figures in all the parties have been receptive to them.
-The Forum visited Number 10 to explore its proposals in more detail in early February.
+The Forum visited Number 10 to explore its proposals in more detail in February 2024.

 SCALEABLE INVESTMENT